Apostolos Parellis: 2015

 After a 40-day training camp in South Africa and a two-week preparation period in the town of Monte Gordo, Portugal, Apostolos kicked off the season in the 2015 European Winter Throwing Cup in Leiria, Portugal.
 Speaking to the Press before the event, Parellis set his target at 60 meters, since it was his first competitive event of the year, but eventually managed to throw 65.04m., which gave him the 4th place in the competition and most importantly, a spot in the 2015 World Championships in Beijing.
 The 65.04m. is Parellis' second best throw in his career.

 Following his strong start to the season, Apostolos was invited for the first time in his career to compete at an IAAF Diamond League meet.
-On the 17th of May, the Cypriot thrower took part in the Shanghai Golden Grand Prix in China, where he took 7th spot with a best attempt of 61.77m.
+On 17 May, the Cypriot thrower took part in the Shanghai Golden Grand Prix in China, where he took 7th spot with a best attempt of 61.77m.

-A few days later, on the 23rd of May, Parellis competed at the Dakar IAAF Grand Prix in Senegal, of the IAAF World Challenge series.
+A few days later, on 23 May, Parellis competed at the Dakar IAAF Grand Prix in Senegal, of the IAAF World Challenge series.
 He threw a best shot of 61.28m. to take 4th position.

-The next appearance by Parellis, in the buildup for the 2015 World Championships, came at the 2015 European Team Championships, second league, held at Stara Zagora, Bulgaria, on the 21st of June.
+The next appearance by Parellis, in the buildup for the 2015 World Championships, came at the 2015 European Team Championships, second league, held at Stara Zagora, Bulgaria, on 21 June.
 With a best throw of 60.27m., Parellis had to settle with third position.

-Before travelling to China, Parellis competed at his second IAAF Diamond League in his career, in London on July 24, again taking 7th spot with a best throw of 61.07m.
-A few days earlier, on July 11, the Cypriot thrower won first spot at the Madrid IAAF World Challenge with a 60.79m. throw.
-He also competed at the European Premier Meeting in Luzern on July 14 taking 4th spot.
+Before travelling to China, Parellis competed at his second IAAF Diamond League in his career, in London on 24 July, again taking 7th spot with a best throw of 61.07m.
+A few days earlier, on 11 July, the Cypriot thrower won first spot at the Madrid IAAF World Challenge with a 60.79m. throw.
+He also competed at the European Premier Meeting in Luzern on 14 July taking 4th spot.

 Next up was the 2015 World Championships in Athletics, for which Parellis travelled to China almost two weeks in advance for better preparation.
-In the qualification on August 27, Parellis threw 64.41m., the fourth best of the day, claiming a spot in the final of the discus event.
+In the qualification on 27 August, Parellis threw 64.41m., the fourth best of the day, claiming a spot in the final of the discus event.
 Two days later, Apostolos had a best throw of 64.55m. which was enough to secure him sixth place in the world.

 The 2015 season ended for Apostolos with yet another IAAF Diamond League appearance.
-On September 3 in Zurich, Parellis threw 62.62m. which gave him a 6th-place finishing.
+On 3 September in Zurich, Parellis threw 62.62m. which gave him a 6th-place finishing.